Rushilspc/prg4/replit.md

 # Dopamine Station

-A gamified maximalist productivity hub built with React, featuring a neon-arcade aesthetic with neo-brutalist design elements.
+A gamified productivity hub with a calm, artistic "Sunny Canvas" design inspired by Studio Ghibli and Japanese aesthetics.

 ## Overview

 Dopamine Station is a single-page productivity application that gamifies time tracking and task management.
-The UI is intentionally loud, colorful, and animated to create an engaging "video game" feel for productivity work.
+The UI features a peaceful, watercolor-inspired design that feels like a sunny Japanese park.

 ## Tech Stack